egonozer/Spine/README.md

 The number of reference genomes used will depend on the definition of core genome given by option -a.
 For instance, if core is determined from 10 input genomes and -a is given as 100, then core sequence will only be taken from one reference genome.
 If, for example, -a is given as 90 from 10 input genomes, then potentially two reference sequences will be needed: The first for sequences present in all 10 genomes and for sequences present in 9 out of 10 genomes including the first genome.
 The second reference sequence would then be used as the source of all sequences present in 9 out of 10 genomes, but not present in the first reference genome.

 (default: reference priority will be the same as the order of genomes entered, with the first genome having the highest priority and the last genome having the lowest priority)

+  `--mini`
+Produce only limited output, i.e. just the backbone sequence derived from the reference genome(s).
+This saves time on large data sets, especially if you only need the backbone sequence to get accessory sequences from AGEnt.
+(default: core and accessory sequence sets will be output for all included genomes)

+  `--pangenome`
+Produce a pangenome sequence and characteristics from sequences in the order given.
+This option will be ignored if '--mini' option is given.
+(default: no pangenome information will be output)

   `-o` or `--prefix`
 Output prefix.